yolandagil/template-project-website/content/outcomes/_index.md

   image: ""
 ---

+Welcome to the outcomes page of our data science project!
+In this section, we will present the results, insights, and findings that we have obtained through our data analysis and the impact of our project.

 ## Problem Question 1 - [Question Title]

 Summarize the results and conclusions related to the first problem question.
 Present any insights gained from the data analysis and explain how they contribute to addressing the question's objective.